ibexa/documentation-user/docs/personalization/filters.md

 Depending on how you configure the filters, the Personalization service can take different paths to find the actual set of categories to recommend the items/products from.

-The following example shows the category structure (which basically corresponds to site navigation):
+The following example shows the category structure (which basically corresponds to website navigation):

 ![Example of a category path tree](img/categorypath_tree.png "Example of a category path tree")